STEM reads for all ages!

 Hello, World!
 Arctic Animals By Jill McDonald

-The latest in the hit Hello, World! board book series teaches toddlers all about the lives of Arctic animals, with easy-to-understand facts about how these incredible animals eat, sleep, camouflage, and stay warm in such a cold environment.
+Toddlers can learn all about the lives of Arctic animals in the popular Hello, World! board book series, with easy-to-understand facts about how these incredible animals eat, sleep, camouflage, and stay warm in such a cold environment.

 Hello, World! is a series designed to introduce first nonfiction concepts to babies and toddlers.
 Told in clear and easy terms ("Siberian huskies curl into a tight ball to sleep") and featuring bright, cheerful illustrations, Hello, World! makes learning fun for young children.
 And each page offers helpful prompts for engaging with your child.
 It's a perfect way to bring science and nature into the busy world of a toddler, where learning never stops.